LangChain Chat Message Memory

 session_id is how LangChain separates conversations.
 Two different users with different session_id values get completely independent histories from the same chain.

-The simple RunnableWithMessageHistory form above works when the chain takes a list of messages as input.
-In production, chains typically use a ChatPromptTemplate with named input keys.
-For this pattern, use MessagesPlaceholder to inject the history into the prompt and specify input_messages_key and history_messages_key.
+The simple form above works when the chain takes a list of messages as input.
+But in production, our chains use a ChatPromptTemplate with named input keys, like {'input': ...}.
+So the question is: where exactly inside the prompt should the loaded history go?
+For this pattern, we use MessagesPlaceholder to reserve the spot, and we tell the wrapper which key is which with input_messages_key and history_messages_key.

 PYTHON